First target reached! Stretch target: £21,000

 A brain injured person might not look differently to the next person; it’s not something you can necessarily tell from passing someone in the street or meeting them for the first time.

-Those with a TBI (Traumatic Brain Injury) could be the ones you think are drunk, or not acting in a way you think people should act; angry, ‘too friendly’, outspoken.
+Those with a TBI (Traumatic Brain Injury) could be the ones you might think are drunk, or not acting in a way you think people should act; angry, ‘too friendly’, outspoken.
 However, each person has a personal story that is utterly unique.

 Every story is different.